Bible Study Resources - Tips, Online Bible Search, Devotions

 “I am the bread of life.”

-Jesus said this shortly after He had fed the five thousand and the people wanted more free food.
+Jesus said this shortly after He had fed the five thousand, and the people wanted more free food.
 But Jesus didn’t want to keep filling their stomachs.
 He wanted them to see that physical food only satisfied hunger temporarily, but He was the One who could satisfy them spiritually.
 He was saying He is the bread that provides life.

 Manna satisfied the physical needs of the Israelites in the wilderness, but only for a while.
 Christ satisfies our spiritual needs forever.
 Those who believe in Jesus have life.
-The manna in the wilderness satisfied temporary hunger and those who ate of it eventually died.
+The manna in the wilderness satisfied temporary hunger, and those who ate it eventually died.
 Jesus provides the bread of life that leads to life everlasting.

 “I am the light of the world.”